 OUR APPROACH TO THE SDGs

-Singapore supports the 2030 Agenda and the 17 SDGs.
-As a small country with limited land and no natural resources, Singapore appreciates the challenges of sustainable development.
+Singapore supports the 2030 Agenda.
+As a small country with limited land and no natural resources, Singapore understands the challenges of sustainable development well.
 This is why we participated actively in the negotiations on the 2030 Agenda and continue to support efforts to implement and achieve the SDGs globally.

 SINGAPORE'S CONTRIBUTION TO THE SDGs

 Singapore has been sharing our experience on sustainable development with fellow developing countries through technical assistance under the Singapore Cooperation Programme (SCP), specifically the Sustainable Development Programme (SDP) under the SCP.
-Since 1992, we have trained more than 128,000 officials from over 170 countries in areas such as sustainable urban management and water management.
+Since 1992, we have trained more than 131,000 officials from over 170 countries in areas such as water and sanitation (SDG 6) and sustainable cities (SDG 11).
 Nonetheless, the unprecedented scale and ambition of the 2030 Agenda require renewed commitment and enhanced partnership from all stakeholders.
+Additionally, the COVID-19 pandemic threatens to stall or even reverse progress on the SDGs.
+Singapore and other countries will need to work together to intensify efforts as we embark on this Decade of Action.